hkore1/TargetAllelePhasing/README.md

 Note: 'supercontig_directory' is the 'supercontigs' folder generated during Step 1. 'read_directory' is the directory containing reads used for the initial HybPiper assembly.

+This step requires multiple CPUs and is rather slow (~ 1 hr per sample average).

 ## Step 3: Generate phased sequences and extract exons, introns and supercontigs
 Run `bash script3_phase_extract_align.sh <gene_list_file>`